| | | |

 Water the soil until it’s moist but not saturated.

-Provide good light and a warm setting while the new geranium plant starts establish roots.
-Place the new plant in a warm spot that gets filtered light but not direct sunlight.
+Provide good light and a warm setting while the new geranium plant starts to establish roots.
+Place the new plant in a warm spot or near a sunny window to get filtered light but not direct sunlight.

 Be sure to keep the geraniums in a space that doesn’t freeze.
-I keep my cuttings in the greenhouse at a temperature of no less than 45°F.
+I keep my cuttings in my heated greenhouse at a temperature of at least 45°F.

 how to start geranium cuttings:

-I personally do not put a humidity dome lid over the new geraniums as the roots are prone to rotting in high humidity.
+I don’t put a humidity dome lid over the new geraniums as the roots are prone to rotting in high humidity.

 Here is a picture of what the geranium start looks like after a month or so.

-After several weeks you should notice new growth from the cuttings.
+You should notice new growth from the cuttings between 6-8 weeks and sometimes as early as a month.
 It’s easy to check for roots.
 Pull on the stem to feel if the roots are holding in place.

 Transplant the geranium cuttings into larger pots once they have established strong root systems for a healthy plant.